SarahHoustonGH/Diagnostic_HealthEquityAudit/README.md

 # HSMA 5 Health Equity Audit

 Please note as of December 2023, this project and code is still under development.
+There is an ongoing issue with a large JSON file currently not uploading to Github.
+For access to this file, please contact the team at sarah.houston.16@ucl.ac.uk

 ## Introduction to CDCs